 Lima Travel Guide

-Notoriously foggy, noisy, and overcrowded, Lima is nevertheless an exciting and historic city, a place where many cultures and influences collide and the best of Peruvian culture, ancient and modern, can be enjoyed.
+Notoriously foggy, noisy, and overcrowded, Lima is nevertheless an exciting and historic city, where many cultures and influences collide and the best of Peru, ancient and modern, can be enjoyed.

 Best time to visit Lima

 Lima tends to be hot and humid for most of the year, with little or no rain.
-The ideal months to travel to Lima are the least humid months, between March and April.
-From April through to December fog is common and blocks the sun.
+The ideal time to visit is during the least humid months, between March and April.
+Fog is common from April through to December and blocks the sun.

 Read more on Lima's Climate and Weather.